 The Massey Phage Whānau is the collaborative group of secondary school, undergraduate and postgraduate students and faculty that participate in bacteriophage discovery, study and genome annotation at Massey University, Auckland.
 The term Whānau is a Te Reo Māori term which means "an extended family or community of related families who live together in the same area".
 As members of the Massey Phage Whānau we are discovering novel bacteriophages, the viruses that infect bacteria, and these are added to our Phage Whānau as we continue our work.
+The newest addition to the Massey Phage Whanau is the ABAtE project.
+Hendrickson lab PhD student Danielle Kok will be searching high and low in New Zealand for Bacteriophages that are able to destroy the honeybee pathogen, Paenibacillus larvae.
+To learn more about the ABAtE project and how you can help Danielle, head over to our dedicated ABAtE Project Site.

 At the heart of the Phage Whānau, is the Phage Hunt NZ course at Massey University (246.202) is a two semester, laboratory based course that allows undergraduate BSc students to contribute to real science during their undergraduate work.
 Students discover, name, sequence and annote novel New Zealand bacteriophages.
 Since 2015, this course is a proud member of the Howard Hughes Medical Institute's SEA-PHAGES program (Science Education Alliance-Phage Hunters Advancing Genomics and Evolutionary Science).